gcallah/hambone/chaps/chap2.md

 Hampton was meandering down the sidewalk on the opposite side of the street, earbuds on, singing something to himself.

-Winthrop told Claude and Gertie, "Go into the back office, and I'll call Hampton in."
+Winthrop told Claude and Gertie, "Get yoselves in the back office, and I call Hampton in."

 Claude said, "Yeah, why not?
 Come on, Gertie."